 The directors are responsible for the other information.
-The other information obtained at the date of this auditor's report is information included in the Directors' report and Chairman's report, but does not include the financial report and our auditor's report thereon.
+The other information obtained at the date of this auditor's report is information included in the Director's report, but does not include the financial report and our auditor's report thereon.